 Can I rent a wheelchair ramp?

 Yes, Lifeway does offer rental wheelchair ramp options.
 A rental is also a great choice when it is unknown how long the lift is going to be needed.
 For example, if you or your loved one had surgery and need to use a wheelchair or knee walker temporarily, a rental ramp would be perfect.
 If it is decided that the rental ramp is needed long-term, there is a rent-to-own purchase option.

 Visit our wheelchair ramp rental page to learn more about how our rental program works or please feel free to call us at (888) 714-1930 for more information.

 Can I sell a ramp back to you when I no longer need it?
 How much will I get for it?

 Yes!
 The amount we pay varies based on use, condition and age.

 Is the ramp slippery?

-The surface of our aluminum ramps have a tread that helps prevent slips and falls.
+The surface of our aluminum ramps has a tread that helps prevent slips and falls.
 In fact, our aluminum surface is arguably the safest product on the market for those with limited mobility.
-Come into a showroom and try it for yourself.
+Come into one of our showroom and try it for yourself.